-One tablespoon of peanut butter with five whole-grain crackers also makes a good nighttime snack, with 195 calories, 6 grams of protein and 3.5 grams of fiber.
-If you like to dip, try 1 cup of carrot sticks with 1/4 cup of hummus, which has 150 calories, 6 grams of protein and 7 grams of fiber.
+One tablespoon of peanut butter before bed with five whole-grain crackers also makes a good nighttime snack, with 196 calories, 6 grams of protein and 3.5 grams of fiber.
+If you like to dip, try 1 cup of carrot sticks with 1/4 cup of hummus, which has 196 calories, 6 grams of protein and 7 grams of fiber.

 Sleep and Weight Loss

 When it comes to weight loss, getting enough sleep is an important part of your overall plan.
 A poor night's sleep disrupts hormones that control appetite, which means not getting enough may make you extra hungry.
 And how much you eat, or don't eat, before bed may affect your sleep.